Executor Duties and Responsibilities

 - Asset distribution.
 Asset distribution is the final major task that the personal representative must take care of.
 However, the personal representative cannot distribute assets until all debt and expenses have been taken care of.
 Once the estate is ready for distribution, the personal representative must transfer assets to beneficiaries and heirs as required based on the decedent’s will or on Massachusetts’s law of intestate succession.
 Mass.
 Gen. Laws Ann. §§ 2-101- 2-103

 In addition to the routine estate administration activities, the personal representative is required to handle extraordinary issues that may develop during the process.
 For example, disputes may develop that result in litigation such as will contests or litigation based on contested creditor claims.
 The personal representative may be required to manage the decedent’s small business until it can be sold, transferred, or closed.
 The personal representative may also have to deal with complicated tax issues.
+If so, contact an experienced executor duties and responsibilities attorney serving Massachusetts.

 Personal Representative Compensation